pytorch/TensorRT/examples/trtorchrt_example/README.md

 This sample is a demonstration on how to use TRTorch runtime library `libtrtorchrt.so` along with plugin library `libtrtorch_plugins.so`

-In this demo, we convert two models `ConvGelu` and `Norm` to TensorRT using TRTorch python API and perform inference using `samplertapp`.
+In this demo, we convert two models `ConvGelu` and `Norm` to TensorRT using TRTorch python API and perform inference using `trtorchrt_example`.
 In these models, `Gelu` and `Norm` layer are expressed as plugins in the network.

 ### Generating Torch script modules with TRT Engines